 pbio::DepthMapRawstructure with the information about depth map parameters (width, height, etc.).
 The pointers are used in

 Worker.
 Due to some delay in frame processing, a certain number of frames is queued for rendering.
-To save the memory space, we store the pointers to frames instead of the frames.
+To save the memory space, store the pointers to frames instead of the frames.

 SharedImageAndDepthframe, which is RGB and depth frames for rendering, to the

-TrackingCallback, we extract the image corresponding to the last received result from the frame queue.
+TrackingCallback, we extract the image corresponding to the last result received from the frame queue.

 Worker::Worker, override the values of some parameters of the